tonesto7/homebridge-smartthings/README.md

 **_Optional_** Defaults to 30
  * This setting only applies if update_method is api.
  * This is how often the api will poll for updates.
 This update method is not recommended.

+* "excluded_capabilities"
+**_Optional_** Defaults to None
+ * Specify the SmartThings device by ID and the associated capabilities you want homebridge-smartthings to ignore
+ * This prevents a SmartThings device creating unwanted or redundant HomeKit accessories

 ##Reporting Devices for Development